-I was a little concerned when the original appointment schedule was just the three injections at five-week intervals, then nothing for a stretch of eight weeks.
+I was a little concerned when the original appointment schedule was just the 3 injections at 5-week intervals, then nothing for a stretch of 8 weeks.
 But they must know what they’re doing, as it seems to have worked out.
 I know they would have called me in sooner if anything had shown up at the last visit.

 The treat and extend protocol